Application for medical expenses, including renovations to a principal residence for medical reasons

 Enter the smaller amount in box 3c.
 This is the maximum amount that you may apply to withdraw under this category.

-Alice’s medical expenses for 2020 were $20,000 and she is not claiming for additional expenses for the next 12 months, so the amount she would enter in box 3b is $20,000.
-The smaller amount is $20,000, and she must enter that amount in box 3c.
+Alice’s medical expenses for 2022 were $20,000 and they are not claiming for additional expenses for the next 12 months, so the amount they would enter in box 3b is $20,000.
+The smaller amount is $20,000, and they must enter that amount in box 3c.

 Question 4: How much money are you applying to withdraw from this locked-in account?